 Poetry and Art Competition

-We invite children and young people aged 9-16 to submit poetry, art or song (see more on Songs of the Centenary here) inspired by the events of the First World War.
-Details of our special bonus strands and pizes up for grabs may be found below.
+Our annual centenary competition invited children and young people aged 9-16 across the world to submit poetry, art or song (see more on Songs of the Centenary here) inspired by the events of the First World War.
+Details of our special bonus strands and prizes may be found below.

-Our competition is completely free to enter and every entrant receives a personalised certificate of commendation signed by our President,
+The competition was completely free to enter and every entrant receives a personalised certificate of commendation signed by our President,

 Vice Admiral Sir Tim Laurence, and our Founder, Lady Lucy French.

-Our final centenary competition welcomes poetry in all languages.
-Existing categories include English, Gaelic and Welsh.
-Art is accepted in any medium, be it lino-print, painting, sketch, photography, or collage.
+Our final centenary competition welcomed poetry in all languages.
+Existing categories included English, Gaelic and Welsh.
+Art was accepted in any medium, be it lino-print, painting, sketch, photography, or collage.

 The Never Such Innocence resource provides a child-friendly journey through the First World War covering topics such as the role of animals and advancements in medicine, as well as country profiles on Germany, Russia and Canada.
-It is available as a free download and you may request free copies for your school or community group by emailing firstname.lastname@example.org
+It is available as a free download from our website.

 See In the Classroom for lesson plans, a fun quiz, and tips on getting started with producing poetry and art.
 And all previous winning entries have been published in special Winners Booklets which are available to view here.

-We are running a number of special bonus strands for our 2017/18 competition:
+We ran a number of special bonus strands for our 2017/18 competition:

-In partnership with The Royal British Legion, Never Such Innocence is encouraging young people to pay tribute to the generation of the First World War, a creative expression of appreciation and gratitude.
-Entries inspired by the Royal British Legion’s ‘Thank You’ campaign could feature in the Legion’s famous events, including the Festival of Remembrance at the Royal Albert Hall.
+In partnership with The Royal British Legion, Never Such Innocence is encouraging young people to say thank you to the generation that served, sacrificed and changed our world.
+Young people can contribute to this movement by submitting a creative expression of art, poetry or song.
+Competition entries could feature in the Royal British Legion's famous events, including the Festival of Remembrance at the Royal Albert Hall.
 See here for further details.

-To mark 100 years since the formation the Royal Air Force (RAF) in 1918, in partnership with RAF100, we are inviting entrants to consider the war in the skies as a particular theme.
+To mark 100 years since the formation the Royal Air Force (RAF) in 1918, in partnership with RAF100, we invited entrants to consider the war in the skies as a particular theme for our poetry, art and songs competition.
 Entries inspired by the ‘war in the skies’ and formation of the RAF (the world's first independent air force!) will be eligible for special bonus prizes courtesy of the Royal Air Force!

 We are very excited to be working with WW100 Scotland to highlight the contribution and role of Dr Elsie Inglis and the Scottish Women’s Hospitals to the war effort in the First World War.
 Children and young people across Scotland submitting entries inspired by Dr Inglis and her colleagues will be eligible for a bonus prize, courtesy of WW100 Scotland.